UtrechtUniversity/MATLAB-on-HPC/Part-2-running-matlab.md

 # scp myExec <username>@lisa.surfsara.nl:/home/<username>/
 ```
 !
 This command does not work directly when copying to the UBC cluster as an SSH connection should be established using key pairs.
-For more background on how to transfer data see [Intro SSH & SCP](./ssh.md)
+For more background on how to transfer data to UBC by establishing SSH/SCP connections see [Intro SSH & SCP](./ssh.md)

 ## Step 5: Submit job